katsup07/map-positions/README.md

 An app for pinning locations on a world map, along with the locations' information.

  # Install
- Navigate into maps directory and run<br/>
+ Navigate into map-positions-main directory and run<br/>
  ```$ npm install```</br>

  Build app and run development server with parcel</br>